ManhHoDinh/SkylerRedis/skyler_redis_summary_en.md

 ---

 ## 4. Setting Up Replication (Multiple Slaves)

+SkylerRedis supports master-slave replication.
+For a detailed analysis of the replication design and its trade-offs, see the [[Replication Design Document]](./14_replication_design_en.md).

 You can run multiple SkylerRedis instances to form a master-slave replication topology.
 The following example uses Docker and maps different ports to the host machine.